xtmalliance/argon-server/README.md

 # Flight Blender

-Flight Blender is two things:
+Flight Blender does three things:

 - a flight feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data
 - an open source Remote ID "display provider" compatible with ASTM Remote ID standard
+- an open source implementation of the ASTM USS <-> USS standard.

 There are different modules that enable this:

 - _Flight Tracking_: It takes in flight tracking feeds from various sources e.g. ADS-B, live telemetry, Broadcast Remote ID and others and outputs as a single fused JSON feed and submits it to a Display Application e.g. [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) to be shown in real-time on a display
 - _Geofence_: A Geofence can be submitted into Flight Blender and consequently transmitted to Spotlight
 - _Flight Declaration_: Future flights up-to 24 hours can be submitted, this __does not__ use the USS <-> USS API but is a standalone component, for supported DSS commands see below
-- _DSS Connectivity_: There are modules to connect and read for e.g. Remote ID data from a DSS
+- _DSS Connectivity_: There are modules to connect and read for e.g. Remote ID data from a DSS, Strategic deconfliction / flight authorization

-## First steps / Get Started

-Normally a "Display Provider" is used in conjunction with a "Display Application".
-In this case Flight Blender output is directed to a Flight Spotlight instance.
-You can customize an application instance by choosing what kind of modules you want to support, you can pick any or all from the above.

 ## Openskies stack

-Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below
+Flight tracking data can be submitted to [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below.

 ![OpenskiesStack](images/openskies-stack.png)

 ## Installation